sssubik/Hospital-Management-System/README.md

 And then you are able to run the project.

-The project consist of Appointment, Billing System and report generation implemented using logics by query
+The project consist of keeping records of Doctor, Patients and make Appointment, Billing System and report generation implemented using logics by query.